Kuama-IT/android-location-listener/README.md

         </application>
 ```

-3. Check within your code that the user granted the permissions for
+2. Check within your code that the user granted the permissions for android.permission.ACCESS_FINE_LOCATION
-   android.permission.ACCESS_FINE_LOCATION, if not ask for the permissions.
+  and that the GPS Provider is enabled, if not ask for the permissions that are missing.

-4. Launch ASAP the service with an Intent
+3. Launch ASAP the service with an Intent

 ```kotlin
       val backgroundLocationIntent = Intent(this, BackgroundService::class.java)